 Succulent plants are masters of adaptation, they have developed numerous methods to survive scorching heat and dry climates.
 Some species don't need soil, some can survive extended periods of time completely underground, and there are even some aquatic species that can survive in salty or mineral-laden water.
 The excess water that they store is thick and juicy- like the sap of an aloe plant or the milky latex of cacti.
 This is where there name originates from, "sucus" is Latin for "juicy."

 The fact that they are juicy and ingenious plants is about where the consensus stops.
 Botanists disagree with horticulturalists on what exactly makes a plant a succulent.
 Botanically speaking cacti, bromeliads, and air plants are all succulents.
 For gardeners, there are important aesthetic and behavioral differences.
-Both are correct in their own way of course, it's just a stretch to think of a pineapple that grows in tropical jungles as a succulent.
+Both are correct in their own way of course, it's just a stretch for some of us to think of a pineapple that grows in tropical jungles as a succulent.

 The process that unites all succulents is their ability to regulate gases and undergo photosynthesis differently than other plants.
 This method is called CAM, meaning crassulacean acid metabolism.
 Simply put, they can close their stoma (breathing pores) during the day to conserve water and stay cool, and then open them at night to take in the carbon dioxide that they need for photosynthesis.
 Their ability to keep water from evaporating means that when it does rain, they can soak up as much as possible and not let go of it.